Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 Santo Domingo Cathedral is located in the heart of Basco Town.
 This cathedral was built way back the 1700’s.
 Santo Domingo Cathedral was originally made of only cogon grass and wood.
 This has been renovated several times and the structure was modernized to be able to accommodate the growing number of locals.

 Tourists are only allowed to visit during the visiting hours – 8:00 AM – 12:00 NN and 1:00 PM – 5:00 PM.
 Regular daily mass is being held in between and after these hours.
 They also encourage the tourists to wear proper church attires when visiting Santo Domingo Cathedral.

 Place to Stay

 There are several hotels in Batanes.
 Feel free to look around or ask the locals.
 They are willing to guide you to a hotel best suited for your needs.

-The place is small, and has only a common CR located at the ground floor and the 2nd floor.
+The place is small and has only a common CR located on the ground floor and the 2nd floor.
 The green interior painting is very relaxing and the staff are very accommodating.
 They serve breakfast on time so you won’t be late in your tour, or your flight home.

 Please refer to other websites for the rates.